Terre des hommes Foundation Romania, December, 2019 (EN/RO)

 Concluding, even if very experienced in the education of Roma pupils, the participants to the study feel the need to discuss and validate their practical methods developed in time, as well as the need of transfer and good practices exchange between specialists for mutual validation of personal experiences.
 The teachers are aware of their limited competencies in areas like the culture and the social organisation of Roma communities, special methods for the education of Roma pupils, as disadvantaged persons, methods of communication and cooperation with their parents, national and European anti-discrimination legislation, but they also manifest their will to learn and validate their own practical experiences in formal contexts of debate and professional training.
 In this sense, the present study introduces a collection of conclusions and recommendations useful for a Capacity building program for teachers within the project MIȘTO AVILEAN!, and also for any other programmes of training organised at institutional level for schools with a large participation of Roma pupils, as disadvantaged persons.

-(The report is based on a field research carried out in Romania, during the summer of 2019.
+(The report is based on a field research carried out in Romania, during the months of June and July of 2019.
 Focus groups and interviews were realized with 35 education specialists and 10 members of Roma families.
 An online survey was organized with 115 teachers form in 16 counties of Romania.)

 Terre des hommes Foundation Romania

 Bogdan Romanică - Project Manager (research coordinator, PhD Sociologist)